katerlloyd/data_structures_tutorial/3-trees.md

 ## Example Problem

-sort or search through aliens that brought back by their names, size, etc
+sort or search through aliens that brought back by their names, size, etc GOOD FOR SEARCHING

 ## Problem to Solve

-space ship capacity to carry them all back to see if have enough space and what ship model would have the capacity to carry them all back
+space ship capacity to carry them all back to see if have enough space and what ship model would have the capacity to carry them all back GOOD FOR SEARCHING

 [Back to Welcome Page](https://github.com/katereclark/data_structures_tutorial/blob/main/0-welcome.md)